Appropriate Use Policy

 Proprietary information is stored on or transmitted using any University computing asset at the risk of the user; the University cannot assure that such proprietary information will remain private or confidential.

-Any user who discovers unauthorized access attempts or other improper usage of Bethune-Cookman University technology should report the infraction to the Chief Information Officer, or other appropriate administrator.
+Any user who discovers unauthorized access attempts or other improper usages of Bethune-Cookman University technology should report the infraction to the Chief Information Officer, or other appropriate administrators.

-Management personnel are responsible for ensuring employees and students are aware of and trained in the provisions of this policy.
+Management personnel is responsible for ensuring employees and students are aware of and trained in the provisions of this policy.

 Employee violations of any part of this policy will result in disciplinary action up to and including dismissal.